d2l-ai/d2l-en/chapter_preliminaries/probability.md

 confident, but not sure that the image depicted a cat, we might assign a probability $0.5  < P(y=$ "cat"$) < 1$.

 Now consider the second case: given some weather monitoring data, we want to predict the probability that it will rain in Taipei tomorrow.
-If it is summertime, the rain might come with probability $0.5$.
+If it is summertime, the rain might come with probability 0.5.

 In both cases, we have some value of interest.
 And in both cases we are uncertain about the outcome.
 But there is a key difference between the two cases.
 In this first case, the image is in fact either a dog or a cat, and we just do not know which.
 In the second case, the outcome may actually be a random event, if you believe in such things (and most physicists do).
 So probability is a flexible language for reasoning about our level of certainty, and it can be applied effectively in a broad set of contexts.

 ## Basic Probability Theory

-Say that we cast a die and want to know what the chance is of seeing a $1$ rather than another digit.
-If the die is fair, all the $6$ outcomes $\{1, \ldots, 6\}$ are equally likely to occur, and thus we would see a $1$ in one out of six cases.
+Say that we cast a die and want to know what the chance is of seeing a 1 rather than another digit.
+If the die is fair, all the six outcomes $\{1, \ldots, 6\}$ are equally likely to occur, and thus we would see a $1$ in one out of six cases.
 Formally we state that $1$ occurs with probability $\frac{1}{6}$.

 For a real die that we receive from a factory, we might not know those proportions and we would need to check whether it is tainted.
 The only way to investigate the die is by casting it many times and recording the outcomes.
 For each cast of the die, we will observe a value in $\{1, \ldots, 6\}$.
 Given these outcomes, we want to investigate the probability of observing each outcome.